WytQuant/bunframework/README.md

     DSN=root:password@/yourdatabase
 ```

-then please run command below in you terminal:
+then please run command below in your terminal:
 ```
 air
 ```